melvinquashie/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * 8-for_ls: bash script that displays dir contents after hyphen
 * 9-to_file_or_not_to_file: bash script that gives you information about the holbertonschool file
 * 10-fizzbuzz: bash script that displays numbers from 1 to 100
-* 100-read_and_cut: bash script that displays the content of the file /etc/passwd
-* 101-tell_the_story_of_passwd: bash script that tells the story of /etc/password
-* 102-lets_parse_apache_logs: bash script to parse Apache log access files